leftbones/colorcurses/README.md

 There are a few more things not covered in the example, I'll explain those here.

+* Though you are required to pass in a curses window when initializing the Colorizer, you can print to any curses window you want by passing it in to the printing functions, such as `cc.addstr(0, 0, "Colors!", window)`, if a window isn't passed in, the functions automatically fall back to whatever window you passed in when setting up the Colorizer.
 * Once added, colors and color pairs can be updated via the `update_color()` and `update_pair()` functions.
 These also allow updating only specific values.
 For example, if you call `update_color("myColor", r=255)`, only the `r` value of `myColor` will be changed.
 The same goes for changing only the foreground or background color of a pair using `update_pair()`.
 * Colors and color pairs can also be deleted using `delete_color()` and `delete_pair()`, though I don't really think this will ever be useful to anyone.
 I mostly implemented it just in case someone *does* find a use for it.
 Colors and color pairs are stored in a dictionary, so deleting them leaves an empty space in the dictionary, which can't ever be filled in again, at least for now.
 * The default colors present in curses are still available in the Colorizer, they are under their original names, only prefixed with `c`, such as `cRed`.
 I did this so you can reuse the names for your own colors without overwriting the defaults.